GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  5. So, when the right ransom is paid, and the redemptive sacrifice is offered by the sinless God-Man,

  only then we are “brought from death to life” (Rom.
-6:13b); only then we are “rescued . . . from the dominion of darkness and brought . . . into the kingdom of the Son . . . in whom we have redemption, the forgiveness of sin” (Col. 1:13a-14).
+6:13b); only then we are “rescued …from the dominion of darkness and brought …into the kingdom of the Son …in whom we have redemption, the forgiveness of sin” (Col. 1:13a-14).

  Discussion2: We often say that while religion is man’s attempt to reach God, the Christian faith is God’s attempt to reach men.
 What is the key difference?
 Why is man’s attempt futile and God’s attempt effective?
 How have you found this to be true in your own life?